-The TrueDepth camera automatically looks for your face when you wake iPhone X by raising it or tapping the screen, as well as when iPhone X attempts to authenticate you to display an incoming notification or when a supported app requests Face ID authentication.
-When a face is detected, Face ID confirms attention and intent to unlock by detecting that your eyes are open and directed at your device; for accessibility, this is disabled when VoiceOver is activated and, if required, can be disabled separately.
+The TrueDepth camera automatically looks for your face when you wake Apple devices that feature Face ID by raising it or tapping the screen, as well as when those devices attempt to authenticate you in order to display an incoming notification or when a supported app requests Face ID authentication.
+When a face is detected, Face ID confirms attention and intent to unlock by detecting that your eyes are open and your attention is directed at your device; for accessibility, this is disabled when VoiceOver is activated and, if required, can be disabled separately.

-Once it confirms the presence of an attentive face, the TrueDepth camera projects and reads over 30,000 infrared dots to form a depth map of the face, along with a 2D infrared image.
+After it confirms the presence of an attentive face, the TrueDepth camera projects and reads over 30,000 infrared dots to form a depth map of the face, along with a 2D infrared image.
 This data is used to create a sequence of 2D images and depth maps, which are digitally signed and sent to the Secure Enclave.
 To counter both digital and physical spoofs, the TrueDepth camera randomizes the sequence of 2D images and depth map captures, and projects a device-specific random pattern.
-A portion of the A11 Bionic chip's neural engine-protected within the Secure Enclave-transforms this data into a mathematical representation and compares that representation to the enrolled facial data.
+A portion of the A11 and newer SoCs neural engine-protected within the Secure Enclave-transforms this data into a mathematical representation and compares that representation to the enrolled facial data.
 This enrolled facial data is itself a mathematical representation of your face captured across a variety of poses.